top of page

 Know your lines.

 Yes.
 The key for me is to be prepared.
 Memorizing lines is a bit difficult for me.
 I don’t know if it’s age-related, but whatever the reason, I have to work harder than many.
 When I book a role and get a script, I read it in its entirety.
 I then take the pages with my scenes and highlight my lines in yellow.
 I read my lines…out loud…over and over again.
 I then take one page at a time and learn the lines on that page.
-I go to the second one and learn those lines…and so on.
-I put them all together.
+I may not memorize the whole page at once if there are many lines.
+I may divide the script according to scenes, or any other manner that can be separated, such as different characters speaking, etc. I memorize in chunks and then put it all together.

 When I think I have my lines down, I continue playing the recording…over and over…until I know them forward and backward.